MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 **[O12]** A Performance Job **CAN** be scheduled as reoccurring.
 [MEF133.1 O15]

 ### 6.6.3.
-Create Performance Job Response
+Create Performance Monitoring Job Response

-Entities used for providing a response to Create Performance Job request are presented in Figure 20.
+Entities used for providing a response to Create Performance Job requests are presented in Figure 20.
 The Seller/Server responds with a `PerformanceJob` type, which adds some attributes (like `id` or `state`) to the `PerformanceJob_Create` that was used in the Buyer/Client request.